OpenTTD/nml/README.md

      Needed to compile the cython version of the lz77 module for grf encoding

-4) Installation:
+## 4) Installation:
 -- -------------
+The easiest way to install NML is by using pip: pip3 install nml

 NML uses buildout for packaging / installation.
-To install NML run: python setup.py install
+In order to install NML from a source checkout run: python setup.py install

 If you want to install the package manually copy 'nmlc' to any directory in your path and the directory 'nml' to any directory in your python path.

-5) Usage:
+## 5) Usage:
 -- ------
 Usage: nmlc [options] <filename>
 Where <filename> is the nml file to parse